aazaff/quantitativeFossils.R/README.md

 # paleobiologyDatabase.R
-R Functions for downloading, cleaning, or culling data from the [Paleobiology Database](paleobiodb.org).
+R Functions for downloading, cleaning, culling, or analyzing data from the [Paleobiology Database](paleobiodb.org).
 Developed by the Paleobiology Database and [Macrostrat Database](macrostrat.org) development teams at the University of Wisconsin - Madison.

 ## Contents
 + [Creative Commons License](#creative-commons-license)